 - Examples include the Women’s Brain Initiative and studies by the Clinical & Translational Neuroscience Unit (CTNU) on the role of gender and race in stroke diagnosis and treatment.

-The Weill Cornell Medicine Department of Neurology Diversity, Equity, and Inclusion Committee.
+The founding members of the Weill Cornell Medicine Department of Neurology Diversity, Equity, and Inclusion Committee.

 From left: Louise Klebanoff, Matthew Robbins, Rachna Malani, Moises Dominguez, Jasmin Harpe, Greta Strong, Janice Void, Susan Broner, Gail Forde, Belinda Marquis, Steven Karceski.
 Not pictured: Claire Henchcliffe, Joseph Safdieh.